StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 This aggregation type applies ONLY to the aggregation model whose key_desc type is AGGREGATE KEY.

 **NULL | NOT NULL**: Whether the column is allowed to be `NULL`.
-By default, `NULL` is specified for all columns in a table that uses the Duplicate Key, Aggregate Key, or Unique Key model.
-In a table that uses the Primary Key model, by default, value columns are specified with `NULL`, whereas key columns are specified with `NOT NULL`.
+By default, `NULL` is specified for all columns in a table that uses the Duplicate Key, Aggregate Key, or Unique Key table.
+In a table that uses the Primary Key table, by default, value columns are specified with `NULL`, whereas key columns are specified with `NOT NULL`.
 If `NULL` values are included in the raw data, present them with `\N`.
 StarRocks treats `\N` as `NULL` during data loading.

 **DEFAULT "default_value"**: the default value of a column.
 When you load data into StarRocks, if the source field mapped onto the column is empty, StarRocks automatically fills the default value in the column.
 You can specify a default value in one of the following ways: